naviester/Git-hook-sample/README.md

 At line no. 31 following code can be encountered.<br><br>```afterEvaluate { clean.dependsOn installGitHooks}```<br><br>
 This line of script justifies that gradle ***clean*** command will only be executed only when the execution of ***installGitHooks*** method's execution is completed.

-####Sample Screenshot from SourceTree of lint check while committing
+<h4>Sample Screenshot from SourceTree of lint check while committing</h4>
 ![Sample Screenshot](/source_tree.png)